SouzaBernardo/SouzaBernardo/README.md

 - Backend Developer

 ## What am I doing now?
-- [Kafka Ecommerce](https://github.com/SouzaBernardo/kafka-ecommerce): A repo to create new orders using kafka producers and consumers
 <!--- [Product Service](https://github.com/BEp0/product-service): A service for receiving messages via Kafka to generate products and save them in the database-->

 ## Some projects